latextemplates/LNCS/README.md

 1. git clone https://github.com/latextemplates/LNCS.git
 1. cd LNCS
 1. git remote rename origin github
-1. git checkout -b master
+1. git checkout -b lncs_as

 After that you can use and push the master branch as usual.